 These shade perennials also thrive in well-drained soils that are organically rich and loamy.

 A pH between 5.6 and 7.5 is suitable for Leopard plants.

 When you propagate Leopard plants with seeds, you’ll be starting them in pots placed inside a greenhouse.

-When the plants have established, plant them in their permanent locations in the ground or bigger pots.
+When the plants have been established, plant them in their permanent locations in the ground or in bigger pots.